rxue/dictionary/jpa/README.md

  * ~Given a *lexical item* delete it : need first `LexicalItemRepository.find`/`EntityManager.find` to search for the managed entity and thEN call `EntityManager.remove`~

 ~This design strategy cannot simply meet the repositories.~

+## Current Design Conclusion on base of *prototyping* trial

+After trying the bidirectional `@ManyToOne` association from `Explanation` back to `DictionaryEntry`, and then gradually tweaking back to unidirectional, unidirectional `@ManyToOne` association is eventually decided to be used